Leafwing-Studios/fop-rules/docs/character-options/classes/conduit.md

 ## Arcing

 At level 13, your magic flows more readily between your targets.
-Your spells may now chain between creatures that are up to 20 feet away from the last creature in the chain, rather than being limited to 10 feet when you use the Buffer Overflow class feature.
+Your spells may now chain between creatures that are up to 4 tiles away from the last creature in the chain, rather than being limited to 2 tiles when you use the Buffer Overflow class feature.
 Mastery: Trinket
 Once you reach level 14, you learn to master a particular form of magical trinket, using it effortlessly.
 Choose a trinket with a gear point total of 1.
 You are attuned to it and gain its benefits without it counting against the gear point total of your trinkets.